New Riemannian manifolds with $L^p$-unbounded Riesz transform for $p > 2$: Spinal graphs

 Spinal graphs may be constructed by gluing a collection of finite graphs along another graph; this is made precise in the following example.
-In Proposition \ref{prop:spinal-glue} we will show that every spinal graph is isomorphic to such a graph.
+In fact, this construction yields all spinal graphs (up to isomorphism, in the usual graph-theoretical sense), as will be shown in Proposition \ref{prop:spinal-glue}.